check-spelling/owncloud-ocis/docs/ocis/migration.md

 </div>

 #### Verification
 After copying all metadata start a dedicated gateway and change the configuration to use the new share manager.
-Route a test user, a test group and early adoptors to the new gateway.
+Route a test user, a test group and early adopters to the new gateway.
 When no problems occur you can start the desired number of share managers and roll out the change to all gateways.

 <div class="editpage">